ioquatix/script-runner/README.md

 Closing a runner view will cause its process to terminate to avoid losing control over scripts executed with this plugin.

+### `node-gyp` failures

+If you get issues about loading node-pty, you might have a problem with your python install. `node-gyp` [doesn't work if `python` points to `python3`](https://github.com/nodejs/node-gyp/issues/1030).
+To fix this, tell `apm` to prefer python2.7

+	apm config set python $(which python2.7)

+Once you've done this, reinstall script-runner.

 ### Run Selection

 When invoking the above `Run: Script` command, if a portion of the script is selected, only that portion will be executed.